Joan-omanyo/Capstone-Proposal-Predictive-Electricity-Theft-Detection/README.md

 ## Business Objective

-Detect electricity theft with high precision and recall, enabling utility companies to:

-1. Reduce revenue losses from non-technical losses.

-2. Prioritize field inspections efficiently.

-3. Implement proactive fraud detection.

-4. Improve grid security and operational efficiency.
+The primary business objective of this project is to develop a machine learning-driven system capable of detecting electricity theft with high precision and recall, directly enabling utility companies to reduce revenue losses stemming from non-technical losses.
+By accurately identifying fraudulent consumption patterns, the system allows for the efficient prioritization of field inspections, ensuring that investigative resources are allocated to the highest-risk cases.
+This facilitates proactive fraud detection, shifting from reactive investigations to preventative monitoring and timely intervention.
+Ultimately, the implementation of this solution enhances grid security and operational efficiency, safeguarding revenue, ensuring equitable billing, and contributing to a more stable and reliable electricity distribution infrastructure.

 ## 📊 Dataset